-The company is owned and managed by highly experienced consultants Tom Goff and Richard Brown, both of whom are responsible for purchasing an array of champion racehorses and Group 1 winners around the globe.
-They, along with Blandford’s other agents Stuart Boman and Tom Biggs, are recognised as expert judges of all types of Bloodstock.
+Blandford is managed by highly experienced consultants Tom Goff and Richard Brown, both of whom are responsible for purchasing an array of champion racehorses and Group 1 winners around the globe.
+They, along with other agents Stuart Boman and Tom Biggs, are recognised as expert judges of all types of bloodstock.

 Tom Goff with Richard Brown

-Blandford Bloodstock was formed in 2001 by Goff & Brown with the late Joss Collins, who was a British Bloodstock Agency legend for four decades.
+Blandford was formed in 2001 by Goff & Brown with the late Joss Collins, who was a British Bloodstock Agency legend for four decades.
 During his time at the “BBA”, which was formed in 1911, one of Collins’ great projects was the establishment alongside fellow agent Sir Philip Payne-Gallwey of the Niarchos Family’s Racing and breeding empire.
-Immortal racehorse and stallion NUREYEV was just one acquisition, made famously for $1.3 million at Keeneland Sales in Kentucky in 1982.
+Immortal racehorse and stallion NUREYEV was just one acquisition, bought for $1.3 million at the famous 1982 Keeneland Sale in Kentucky.

 Collins was claimed by cancer in 2004.
 Since then, the Blandford team has done its very best to emulate Collins’s integrity, work ethic and knowledge of the Thoroughbred Industry.
 It is only because of their attendance at nearly every major auction in Europe and the USA that such a universal knowledge has been acquired and is maintained.

 Brilliant two-year-olds include superstar sprinter DREAM AHEAD – another Breeze-Up purchase – who won no fewer than five European Group 1 races including the July Cup at Newmarket and the Prix Morny at Deauville.
 He cost just 36,000gns.
-Another highly affordable purchase, DUTCH ART, cost just 16,000gns as a yearling and also won the Group 1 Prix Morny, the Group 1 Middle Park Stakes at Newmarket and the Norfolk Stakes at Royal Ascot.
-Both are now successful stallions at stud.
+Another bargain purchase, DUTCH ART, cost just 16,000gns as a yearling and also won the Group 1 Prix Morny, the Group 1 Middle Park Stakes at Newmarket and the Norfolk Stakes at Royal Ascot.

 Other Classic stars include ARCTIC COSMOS, who won the Group 1 St Leger while ELUSIVE KATE, a champion filly purchased as a yearling for $70,000 at Keeneland Sales in the USA, won four Group 1 races in Europe including the Prix Marcel Boussac on Arc Day in Paris and the Falmouth Stakes at Newmarket.